khasanrashidov/edu-ai-challenge-2025/10/sample_outputs.md

 - 'Find kitchen appliances that are in stock'
 - 'I want books about programming'
 - 'Clothing items under $50'
+- 'I want a smartphone if it's in stock'

 Loaded 50 products from database.